Refinish Hardwood Floors in One Day: How to Refinish Wood Floors Step by Step

 Photo 8: Repair scratches

 Touch up any scratches that have cut through the finish into the wood.
 Apply stain and dry it with a hair dryer.
 Then brush on a light coat of finish and dry it.
+Here are a few tips to help you replace hardwood floor boards.

 When the etcher is dry, mix 2 tbsp. of dishwashing liquid in a gallon of warm water.
 Slip on the shoe covers and damp-mop the floor (Photo 6).
 This final cleaning removes any remaining residue and neutralizes the etcher.
 Water can damage flooring, so work in sections and wipe up puddles immediately just as you did with the etcher.